-- Paid maternity leave from 3 weeks before to 6 - 10 weeks after a birth, based on certification that a faculty member is unable to perform her work.
+- Paid maternity leave from four weeks before to six to eight weeks after a birth (or more), based on certification that a faculty member is unable to perform her work.

-- An automatic, one-year extension per child born to, or adopted by, an Assistant Professor during his or her terms of appointment.
+- An automatic, one-year extension per child born to, or adopted by, an Assistant Professor during their term of appointment.

-- Up to one year of unpaid parenting leave, for parents of either sex.
+- Up to one year of unpaid parenting leave.

 One semester of workload relief from classroom teaching and administrative duties, or two semesters of half relief from such duties for faculty members who have primary responsibility for the care of a newborn infant or newly adopted pre-school child.

 Additional Information on Workload Relief for Parenting

 The workload relief plan permits up to one semester of full workload relief from classroom teaching and administrative committee work, or two semesters of half relief from such duties.
 This relief is not considered a leave, and the faculty member will receive full salary while on workload relief.
 The faculty member's responsibilities for research and undergraduate and graduate student advising remain unchanged from those of a normal term.